JacintoDesign/code100/README.md

 Optimized images on my website to reduce file size by 70%.
 Experimented with video background.

 Day 43:
 Had an in-person interview for a developer role.
-Also did on a consult on a financial planning app.
+Worked on CC5.